jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ The first realization here is that `self` is actually a magic argument to every instance method.
 The compiler inserts `self` automatically, so you never see it, but the functions actually look kinda like this under the hood.

 ^ But wait, Swift arguments are read-only by default, so the mutating method here is actually invalid.
-It wouldn't be able to write to `self`, much less have those changes saved.
+It wouldn’t be able to write to `self`, much less have those changes saved.

 ---